voxel51/fiftyone/docs/source/user_guide/basics.rst

 FiftyOne provides a |Label| subclass for common tasks:

-- |Classification|: a classification label
+- :ref:`Classification <classification>`: a classification label
-- |Classifications|: a list of classifications (typically for multilabel tasks)
+- :ref:`Classifications <multitask-predictions>`: a list of classifications (typically for multilabel tasks)
-- |Detections|: a list of object detections
+- :ref:`Detections <object-detection>`: a list of object detections
-- |ImageLabels|: a generic collection of multitask predictions for an image
+- :ref:`ImageLabels <multitask-predictions>`: a generic collection of multitask predictions for an image

 See :ref:`using labels <using-labels>` for more information about storing labels in your samples.